secretstartups/handbook/development/secure/static-analysis/index.html.md

 When creating issues for vulnerability consider adding the following labels besides our normal labels:

 - ~security
-- ~bug
+- ~"type::bug"

 When there is a doubt about the severity/priority while creating the issue and severity/priority labels are not added.
 Then [Appsec Escalation Engine](https://gitlab.com/gitlab-com/gl-security/engineering-and-research/automation-team/appsec-escalator#appsec-escalation-engine) could be leveraged to initiate a discussion with the Appsec team.
-This bot monitor issues that are labeled ~security and not ~test or ~feature.
+This bot monitor issues that are labeled ~security and not ~test or ~"type::feature".
 If severity/priority labels are not present, then labels security-sp-label-missing and security-triage-appsec will be added and this issue will be mentioned in the
 \#sec-appsec Slack channel.
 Then, the appsec stable counterpart for the group or App sec team triage person will pick up the issue and assign a severity as part of the appsec triage rotation.